wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 [Azure Application Insights](/home/features/application-insights/) and [New Relic](/marketplace/partners/newrelic/newrelic/) are two of the performance monitoring site extensions that are available.
 To use New Relic, you install an agent at runtime.
 To use Azure Application Insights, you rebuild your code with an SDK, and you can also install an extension that provides access to additional data.
 The SDK lets you write code to monitor the usage and performance of your app in more detail.

-To use Application Insights, see [Monitor performance in web applications](/documentation/articles/app-insights-web-monitor-performance).
+To use Application Insights, see [Monitor performance in web applications](/documentation/articles/app-insights-web-monitor-performance/).

-To use New Relic, see [New Relic Application Performance Management on Azure](/documentation/articles/store-new-relic-cloud-services-dotnet-application-performance-management).
+To use New Relic, see [New Relic Application Performance Management on Azure](/documentation/articles/store-new-relic-cloud-services-dotnet-application-performance-management/).

 <a name="collect" />
-
-
-<a name="collect"></a>
-
 ### 2. Collect data

-
 ####	Enable diagnostics logging for your web app

 The Web Apps environment provides diagnostic functionality for logging information from both the web server and the web application.
 These are logically separated into web server diagnostics and application diagnostics.
-
-
-####	Use the FTP Diagnostic Logs

-Find the FTP Diagnostic Logs link in your web app's **Dashboard** page, which usually looks like `ftp://********.ftp.chinacloudsites.chinacloudapi.cn/LogFiles`.
-Click to enter, and download **eventlog.xml**
-

 ##### Web server diagnostics